 I live in Munich, Germany where together with my girlfriend Alexandra Lukaschewitz I also run a space called Dog & Pony which is something between a Wunderkammer and a gallery.

-I have been speaking on conferences around the world starting in 2003, my works have been shown at Ars Electronica, the Museum of Modern Art New York, the Metropolitan Museum of Art New York, the Centre Pompidou Paris and the British Library.
+I have been speaking on conferences around the world starting in 2003, my works have been shown at the Ars Electronica Festival, the Museum of Modern Art New York, the Metropolitan Museum of Art New York, the Photographers’s Gallery London, the Centre Pompidou Paris and the British Library.

 I am the author of Peacock, now named Nodewerk, a node-based visual laboratory which was part of the flock of creative tools at aviary.com which unfortunately have been discontinued after Aviary changed their strategy.